 Fear Free Principles

 Drs.
-DiGiacomo, Harwood and So are officially certified as Fear Free Certified Practitioners, having completed several hours of training in fear free handling techniques.
+DiGiacomo, Harwood, So and Germano are officially certified as Elite Fear Free Certified Practitioners, having completed numerous hours of training in fear free handling techniques.
+All of our support staff have undergone the Fear Free training as well.
 Many of our patients are stressed and anxious about coming to the veterinarian, and this may lead to pets not receiving the medical care they need in a timely fashion.
 NSVH has fully embraced the Fear Free movement, and our entire staff is has undergone training in stress-free, gentle handling techniques for our patients.
 Several of our veterinary technicians are also Fear Free Certified Professionals.

 Fear Free certification has provided us with a number of techniques to keep your pet’s visits to NSVH as stress-free as possible.
 We have a number of highly tasty food treats to keep our patients occupied during examinations, vaccinations and blood draws.
 Our exam rooms are equipped with species-specific pheromones, scientifically proven to have a calming effect on stressed dogs and cats.
 Our technicians, customer service representatives and doctors have undergone hours of training in gentle, calm handling techniques that minimize stress.